 Kerry Downey (b.1979, Ft.
-Lauderdale) is an interdisciplinary artist and teacher whose work draws relationships between states of embodiment and forms of power.
-Downey has recently had a solo show at CAVE in Detroit, MI and a two-person show at Knockdown Center in Maspeth, NY.
-They have also exhibited at the Queens Museum, Flushing, NY; the Hessel Museum at Bard College, Annandale, NY; the Drawing Center, New York, NY; Franklin Street Works, Stamford, CT; The Alice, Seattle, WA; and at the Paris International with Taylor Macklin of Zurich.
-In 2015, Downey was awarded the Joan Mitchell Foundation Emerging Artist Grant.
-Artist-in-residencies and Fellowships include Skowhegan School of Painting and Sculpture, Triangle Arts Association, SHIFT at the EFA Project Space, the Drawing Center’s Open Sessions, Real Time and Space in Oakland, CA, the Vermont Studio Center, and the Queer/Art/Mentorship Program.
-Their work has been in Artforum, the Brooklyn Rail, and the Washington Post.
-They hold a BA from Bard College and an MFA from Hunter College.
+Lauderdale) is an interdisciplinary artist and educator based in New York City.
+Downey’s work explores relationality through the many ways we inhabit our bodies and access forms of power.
+Downey’s practice includes video, printmaking, drawing, writing, and performance.
+They’ve recently had a solo show at CAVE in Detroit and two-person shows at Danspace Project, Knockdown Center and 20|20 Gallery in New York City.
+They have exhibited at the Queens Museum, Flushing, NY; the Hessel Museum at Bard College, Annandale, NY; The Drawing Center, New York, NY; Cooper Cole, Toronto, CA, and Taylor Macklin, Zurich, CH.
+Downey is a recipient of the Joan Mitchell Foundation Emerging Artist Grant and Foundation for Contemporary Arts Grant.
+Artist-in-residencies include Skowhegan School of Painting and Sculpture, Madison, ME; Triangle Arts Association, Brooklyn, NY; SHIFT at EFA Project Space, New York, NY; the Drawing Center’s Open Sessions, New York, NY; Real Time and Space, Oakland, CA; and the Vermont Studio Center, Johnson, VT.
+Downey participated in the Queer/Art/Mentorship program in 2013.
+Their work has been in Artforum, The Brooklyn Rail, and The Washington Post.
+Downey holds a BA from Bard College and an MFA from Hunter College.